E-mail & Messaging

 Advertisement

-If your fingers ache from trying to type text messages from your smartphone or cell phone, you'll be happy to know how easy it is to send them via your computer.
+If your fingers ache from trying to type text messages on your smartphone, you'll be happy to learn how to text from computer.
+There are many benefits, and it's easier than you think!

 You can organize e-mails by assigning mail to specific files for later retrieval.
 Learn about how to organize e-mails in this article.